pmendoza41/Rosebank/README.md

 * 1648 complaints for Sanitation Condition _AND_
 * 1564 complaints for Damaged Tree

 As a fellow resident, I understand why street condition is the top complaint.
 There are _many_ potholes that need to be fixed in Rosebank (even in Staten Island in general).
+An image of the 311 complaints made by residents in Rosebank can be seen [here](https://github.com/pmendoza41/Rosebank/blob/master/311%20complaints%20clustered.png).